-State warns food banks to prep for 400,000 in need; Feds warn SNAP will "not be issued to New Mexico families" next week, if shutdown persists - New Mexico Political Report
+State warns food banks to prep for 400,000 in need; Feds warn SNAP will "not be issued to New Mexico families" next week - New Mexico Political Report

-The state’s top human services officials are organizing food banks and warning legislators that 400,000 of New Mexico’s needy families will be unable to pay for food starting next week following federal warnings that state SNAP funds “are not funded and that they will not be issued to New Mexico families if the shutdown persists.”
+More than 400,000 New Mexicans who rely on the Supplemental Nutrition Assistance Program (SNAP) could see a halt to their food assistance next month due to the ongoing government shutdown, according to a top state health official.

-Healthcare Authority Secretary Kari Armijo gave that stark warning to lawmakers on the Legislative Finance Committee at their Oct.
-15 meeting.
+Healthcare Authority Secretary Kari Armijo told lawmakers on the Legislative Finance Committee at their Oct.
+15 meeting that her agency has been informed by the U.S. Department of Agriculture that they will not have the necessary funding to distribute SNAP benefits to states next month “if the shutdown persists.”

 She added that USDA officials stated they are also considering deauthorizing the use of the Electronic Benefits Transfer (EBT) system, which is used by 1,700 retailers in New Mexico that accept SNAP benefits.
 The electronic system allows SNAP recipients to use their benefits when paying for food.